Do Cats Eat Grass When Sick? The Myth vs. 4 Real Reasons

 Sometimes, it’s not medical—it’s mental.
 Indoor cats may chew plants simply because they crave a new texture or are bored.

-Why Do House Cats and Indoor Cats Eat Grass
+Why Do Indoor Cats Eat Grass?

 While natural for feral cats, this behavior puzzles owners of pets in temperature-controlled homes.
 Without prey to hunt, why do indoor cats eat grass?